 After You're Admitted

-Come to OCS and meet with an adviser to discuss your graduate school questions.
+Meet with an adviser to discuss your graduate school questions.
 GSAS advisers work with Harvard College undergraduates and graduate students enrolled in GSAS master’s programs on advanced degree applications.
 Harvard College undergraduates who are interested in applying for PhD programs should first meet with an OCS undergraduate adviser who will then refer the student to a GSAS adviser.